 - TYR Sport Women’s Solid Durafast Workout Surf Bikini

 - Roxy Women’s Beach Classics Moderate Bikini Bottom

-Nike is committed to bringing innovation to every athlete in the world – with their shoes and apparel.
-This giant company is serious about every product they put out to the public.
+Nike is committed to bringing innovation to every athlete globally – with their shoes and apparel.
+This giant company is serious about every product it put out to the public.
 This includes the clothing they engineered for women in surfing.

-This surf bikini from Nike is our top pick not only because of its excellent shape retention and chlorine-resistant fabric but because they are sold as pairs.
+This surf bikini from Nike is our top pick because of its excellent shape retention and chlorine-resistant fabric and because they are sold as pairs.
 Sometimes, it’s too much to find a pair for a top or bottom you bought separately.

 |Patented chlorine-resistant fabric||Sizing can be confusing|

 2. Hurley Max Solid Scoop Bikini Top

 This brand that grew into a global youth culture has its roots deep in the beach lifestyle.
 Therefore, it is no surprise that it’s one of the best surf bikinis on the list.
 Hurley is a unique blend of style and performance and only uses the best materials appropriate for both in and out of the water.